whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 The main part of the project that I am proud of and excited about is the JavaScript Notes for companies.
 This was a long, very long, tedious set of cards for Dan and me.
 This took us more than 1 sprint to accomplish (it was all due for Sprint 2), but we hit a lot of snags - mainly the fact that we had a few lessons in JavaScript and were trying to implement it as we went.
 I know that this was probably one of the more realistic "real world" scenarios for us in this project so although it was frustrating, it was also pretty amazing.
 We knew that our code left a lot to be desired, but we had no idea how buggy it truly was until we started messing with it in staging and production.
 It was an eye opener for us.
 We had to sit down, go back through all of the JavaScript we had written and really just dig our teeth into it to see what was going on, where it was breaking, and what we needed to do to fix it.
 And... we got it.
 Such an amazing feeling!
 Our ajax calls were firing, we were persisting data to the database, we could show a note's author and allow a note owner (or admin) to edit and delete notes.
 In Rails this was a no brainer for us - we had it working in no time, but JS was a different story and it was a difficult one.
 It feels really good to squash those bugs.

 #### Feedback to me:
+From Nate:

+From Dan:

+From Brendan:

 #### Feedback from me:
 Nate Anderson: "Nate, your analytical nature makes you such a pleasure to work with on projects and specifically on Monocle.
-You are not afraid to ask the tough questions of the Tech Lead, the Team, or the application itself."
+You are not afraid to ask the tough questions of the Tech Lead, the Team, or the application itself.
+It is an absolute blast to work through problems with you.
+You have a knack of looking at the code and the problems from a different angle that I don't see.
+Your keen sense and intuition are incredible.
+Your work on Monocle has been outstanding."

 Brendan Dillon: "It has been such an amazing pleasure to get to work with you on this project.
 Your ability to look at a problem, break it down into super small, reasonable parts is second to none.
 I am in awe at your abilities with JavaScript and jQuery.
 No card given to you ever seemed to fluster you in the slightest.
 I hope to gain some of your confidence and curiosity as I move away from Turing.
 Your calm approach to programming verges on Zen and is extremely commendable."